“For so an entrance will be supplied to you abundantly into the everlasting kingdom of our Lord and Savior Jesus Christ.”

 will be supplied to you

-The word “supplied” means to furnish or provide (at one’s own expense, cf. 1:5).
-“Supplied” in the Greek originally meant to supply the finances for the chorus of the Greek drama.
-This person was exceeding wealthy for the costs of the drama were very extensive.
+The word “supplied” means to furnish or provide (at one’s own expense, cf. 2 Pe1:5).
+“Supplied” in Greek meant initially to supply the finances for the Greek drama’s chorus.
+This person was exceeding wealthy, for the costs of the drama were very extensive.
 God will provide whatever is necessary to meet our needs.

-Our access into heaven will be in an abundant manner.
+Our access to heaven will be in abundant manner.
 In the passive (as here), it means that God will grant us an entrance into heaven.

-The word “abundantly” means in large amounts with the implication of being valuable (Ep 2:4).
+The word “abundantly” means large amounts with the implication of being valuable (Eph 2:4).

-The Christian will have a grand entrance into heaven (1 Th 1:9; 2:1; He 10:19).
-God grants us access into His presence.
-Every Christian has eternal life but not every Christian has abundant life.
+The victorious Christian will have a grand entrance into heaven (1 Th 1:9; 2:1; He 10:19).
+God grants us access to His presence.
+Every Christian has eternal life, but not every Christian has abundant life.
 The believer who lives out his transformed life (2 Pe 1:4), shown in the characteristics of verses 5-11 and believes God’s assurances for our salvation will enter heaven triumphantly.

 God spares no expense in meeting our needs.

-We supply the virtue and God supplies our abundant entrance into heaven.
+We supply the virtue, and God provides our abundant entrance into heaven.